bayesbaes/bayesbaes.github.io/resources.md

 ##### Spatial stats in R
 <a href="https://www.danaseidel.com/MovEco-R-Workshop/Materials/Day2/Spatial_Data_in_R/" target="_blank">Introduction to working with spatial data in R</a> - Here is a wonderful tutorial from the Hong Kong University Cetacean Ecology Lab, which gives a thorough introduction to using spatial data in R using the <span class="package-style">sf</span> package.

+##### Miscellaneous coding help
+<a href="https://happygitwithr.com/index.html" target="_blank">Git and GitHub with R</a> - This is a great, comprehensive tutorial on how to install git, set-up GitHub, and get it all talking to RStudio.
+From beginning to end, you'll be pushing and pulling in no time!